YKW-Modding/yo-docs/modding-resources/conds.md

 | `28` | Extension delimiter?? (separates extension header from sub-params)   |
 | `32` | Section End / block terminator                                       |

-* **Multiple `35` markers** prove nested sections are actually a thing and are often used in more complex conds like flag state checks.
+* *Multiple* `35` markers can represent nested sections, being often used in more complex conds like flag state checks.

 ## 5. **Extension Block**